• Training structure

 - Virology knowledge of multiplication cycles, viroids and prions

-- To know the notions of Immunity in bacteria, CrispR
+- Knowledge of Immunity in bacteria, CrispR

-- Knowing the lifestyles of parasites
+- Knowing how parasites live

-- To know how viruses evolve and emerge
+- Understanding how viruses evolve and emerge

-- Know the specificities of virus/host interactions
+- Understanding the specifics of virus/host interactions

-- To know the mechanisms of the pathogenesis of parasites
+- Understanding the mechanisms of parasite pathogenesis

 • know how to work sterile, use a microscope, know safety rules